dkalowsk/drafts/tooling_unification.md

 There are even community created documents that consolidate lists of tools with the goal of helping developers create better code[1].

-An external tool provides some level of functionality, with developers needing to consider trade-offs of complexity, coverage, and analysis speed.
-There exists in every external tooling, a custom inline mechanism(s) to disable or suppress the flagging of items of interest or false positives.
+An external tool provides some level of functionality, with some trade-offs of complexity, coverage, and analysis speed.
+There exists in every external tooling, a custom mechanism(s) to disable or suppress the flagging of items of interest or false positives.
+Often that mechanism is inline with the code itself.

 Many software projects employ multiple versions of these tools, creating a precarious situation when updating tools, searching for disabled/suppressed lines, and even trying to add an external tooling control block.

-There are currently at least three identified mechanisms for control:
+There are currently four identified mechanisms for control:
 - Structured comments
 - Compiler specific attribute markers
 - Preprocessor macros
+- C++ custom attributes

+Ensuring that any and all external tooling is setup properly will always be a practice in massaging the source code.
+In cases where code needs to work with multiple compilers, the process can become an exercise in code mangling.
+All this effort moves a developer from worrying about writing clear, clean, and concise code into worrying how non-standard undocumented functionality will interact with the C++ language and each compiler.

 ### Structured Comments

 Most tools provide some form of a structured comment mechanism to conduct inline external tooling control.
 The comment format is a collection of ad-hoc tooling dependent notations placed within a comment block for the code.
-For example, clang-tidy uses a `// NOLINT` to disable all possible processing on a line.
+For
+example:

+- clang-tidy disables all checks with `// NOLINT`

-These inline communication mechanisms can become much more complicated, providing details towards specific features, functions, or checks to disable with varying levels of clarity.
-For example, within Coverity it is possible to disable the variable dereferencing with `// coverity[var_deref_op]` while PVS-Studio uses `//-V522`.
+These inline communication mechanisms can become more complicated, by providing details towards specific features, functions, or checks to disable with varying levels of clarity.
+For example:

+- Coverity disables variable dereferencing with `// coverity[var_deref_op]`
+- PVS-Studio disables variable dereferencing with `//-V522`
+- clang-tidy uses `// NOLINT(readability-identifier-naming)`

 ### Compiler-specific Attribute Markers